gholdys/radyjko-357/README.md

 ## Hardware

 The device is basically a WiFi radio player.
-It is not limited only to "Radio 357".
-It can easily play any *Revma* stream with a simple configuration change.
+It is actually not limited only to "Radio 357", but I've built it with this particular radio station in mind and tested it only on this radio station.
+The device can easily play any *Revma* stream with a simple configuration change.
 The stream can be either MP3 or AAC.
 The device can connect via WiFi to a *Revma* host and parse the redirection instruction that *Revma* uses to direct the client to the actual audio stream.

 I've built *Radyjko 357* around [Adafruit Feather M0 WiFi with ATWINC1500](https://www.adafruit.com/product/3010) and [Adafruit Music Maker FeatherWing](https://www.adafruit.com/product/3357).
 These are not the cheapest components for building an internet radio player, but this is what I had lying around and since they are part of the same system (Adafruit Feather), they are perfectly compatible.
 The loudspeaker was part of a two-piece set from *Tracer* called *Orlando 2.0* (shown below).
 It's a USB speaker set with an amplifier and volume control.